IBM/network-config-analyzer/smt_experiments/findings.md

 in creation, where most of the processing in Z3ProductSet is done when checking.

 ### membership_test
-- Membership test time appears to almost constant with both, there are some out-layers, but it appears to be pretty constant, with 0.015 seconds for Z3ProductSet and 0.0 seconds CanonicalHyperCubeSet.
+- Membership test time seems to be relatively constant with CanonicalHyperCubeSet with 0.0 seconds, and increasing linearly with the number of cubes with Z3ProductSet.
-- The results for CanonicalHyperCubeSet are more consistent around 0.0 seconds.
-- The results for Z3ProductSet are less consistent.
+The slope also increases as the number of dimensions increases.
-It appears that there are two values that we get: 0.015 and 0.0.
+- It appears that there are 2 lines for Z3ProductSet.
-The more dimensions and cubes that we have, the value falls on 0.015, but this is not always the case.
+I think that checking non-membership is harder than checking membership, and this is what leads to the two lines.

 ### add_hole
-- The values for the time seem to be discrete, I don't know why that is the case. **Interesting**.
-There are jumps with the size of ~0.015 seconds, 0.0, 0.015, 0.03, 0.045.
-  - Can I explain why this happens?
-- Z3ProductSet times seem to be pretty constant at 0.0 seconds, except for some out-layers.
+- Z3ProductSet times seem to be constant at 0.0 seconds, except for some out-layers.
-- CanonicalHyperCubeSet time seems to be increasing as the number of dimensions and number of cubes increases.
+- CanonicalHyperCubeSet time seems to be linearly increasing with the number of cubes, and the slope increases as the number of dimensions increases.
-But it is a trend only, this does not apply to all points.

 ### add_cube
 - Results seem very similar to add_hole, just that the times appear to be smaller in general.

 ### contained_in
-- Similarly to add_cube and add_hole, the times seems to be discrete, with values in 0.0, 0.015, 0.03 and 0.045.
-- In most cases, it seems that Z3ProductSet takes more time than CanonicalHyperCubeSet, but not by much, and not always.
-  - It might be interesting to look at the examples where Z3ProductSet beats CanonicalHyperCube.
-Is there a trend there?
-- It appears that both are steadily increasing as the number of cubes and dimensions raises.
+- It appears that The CanonicalHyperCubeSet time increases super-linearly with the number of cubes.
+The more dimensions, the slope gets bigger.
+- Z3ProductSet seems to be increasing linearly with the number of cubes, and has 2 slopes, Interesting why.
+I expect it to be in the example that we reduce a cube from the set, and check if it is contained in it.
+- Z3ProductSet becomes more efficient at around 120 in all 3 n_dims values.

 ### Overall
 - With the current implementation, If we consider the setting with 1 creation (Z3ProductSet is faster)